RenaSchott/Project3-Battleship/README.md

         - was used to write the code and commit it to GitHub
     - Heroku
         - was used to deploy the project

-- Am I responsive
-  - was used to check the responsiveness of the website
-- DevTools
-  - were used to inspect the code during the development process and to check the accessibility
     - Languagetool
         - was used to check the spelling and grammar in the README file.